ChilledEther/business-site/pages/aboutme.md

 # 📖 My story

 I have worked in IT for the past 15+ years for various companies.
-Working in traditional setups and large software businesses that offer SaaS solutions to global companies.
+Working in traditional setups and large software businesses that offer SaaS solutions to global customers.

 Some of the fields I have worked in: